sebsprenger/chat/README.md

-# chat
+# chatclient
-Chat program to facilitate a Hacker School workshop
+Chat program to facilitate a Hacker School workshop.